jrfrantz/NFTimeshare/README.md

 ## `TODO`, Feedback, Bugs, Issues
-The smart contracts are not audited, and this project doesn't make any money.
+The smart contracts are not audited, and this project doesn't make money.
 Please disclose bugs and vulnerabilities.
 Pull requests will be reviewed an ad-hoc basis.
+Donations for server costs and LaCroixs are accepted at `0x3871A56C08fB2B2820449De602C6d0b0075bcE5D`

 You can build this project with `git clone`, `npm install`.